petrus-v/petrus-v.github.io/_posts/2016-06-25-web-jekyll-gh-pages.markdown

             grahamc/jekyll serve -H 0.0.0.0
 ```

-As it's my first blog and I didn't know which template to use discover
-jekyll, it takes me a short day to decide, setup, update an existing
+All of this takes me a short day to decide, setup, update an existing
 template and start to write some posts!